uezo/fpapi-python/README.md

 APIs for Financial Planning activities such as pension estinamtions, asset management, income simulations and so on.

+## Demo

+You can execute APIs on the API document. 👉 https://unagiken.com/fpapi/docs

 ## Quick start

 If you have container runtime environment, you can host the APIs lightning fast⚡️